Get Smart (film): Home media

-Get Smart was released on DVD and Blu-ray on November 4, 2008 by Warner Home Video.
+Get Smart was released on DVD and Blu-ray on November 4, 2008, by Warner Home Video.
 Two versions of the film were released: the theatrical version and an enhanced version that allows viewers to view alternate takes and deleted scenes placed within the context of the film.

 The film was released on DVD in the United Kingdom on February 23, 2009.
 Approximately 2,088,163 DVD units were sold, translating to revenue of $34,652,714 (Blu-ray sales/rentals not included).

 Future

-DVD spin-off
+Spin-off

 A spin-off film, Get Smart's Bruce and Lloyd: Out of Control (featuring Oka, Torrence, Miller, Warburton, Crews and a cameo by Hathaway reprising their roles), was released on DVD on July 1, 2008, eleven days after the feature film's theatrical release.
 The film tells a standalone story that takes place concurrently with the events within the film (including a scene in which Agent 99 calls Lloyd and angrily berates him for the poor quality of her gadgets compared to Max's; that scene takes place immediately after Max accidentally renders himself unconscious with a blowgun during a stakeout in the main film).

 Cancelled sequel

 On October 7, 2008, it was reported that Warner Bros. and Village Roadshow Pictures were producing a sequel.
-Carell, Hathaway, and Arkin were set to return, but the status of other cast members had yet to be announced.
-In July 2010, Steve Carell stated that he had recently been given a potential script for the sequel to Get Smart, but had passed on it.
+Steve Carell, Anne Hathaway, and Alan Arkin were set to return, but the status of other cast members had yet to be announced.
+In July 2010, Carell stated that he had recently been given a potential script for the sequel to Get Smart, but had passed on it.
 He said that he was still very interested in eventually making a Get Smart sequel, but was willing to wait until a decent script was developed.

 In 2010, Carell said: "I took a pass at Get Smart 2, write a completely new story and we'll see what happens with that somewhere down the line perhaps...
 Anne Hathaway is definitely in and Alan Arkin, so at some point... we don't have any projected date and the script still needs some tweaking and some rewriting."

 During 2013, Carell stated that it was unlikely that there really would be a sequel.
 In December 2013, however, Peter Segal claimed a Get Smart 2 had been close to being made, with the "funny script" written by Carell himself.

 By 2019, Segal stated that too much time had passed for a Get Smart sequel to be viable.
+Arkin died in 2023, which would further negate any chance of a sequel.